 There is a point in everyone’s life when you discover your youth has passed you by and the inevitability of being in the later stages of your life is not merely a glow on the distant horizon, but has actually dawned.
 To some, it is the need for a hip operation, for others, it is the less painful but nevertheless irritating increase in nocturnal trips to the bathroom.
-In my case, the acceptance of reality was when I joined my parents on a Saga cruise, to then find that I was entitled, by my age, to go in my own right and not only be allowed to board by being listed as their “carer” on the passenger manifest.
+In my case, the acceptance of reality was when I joined my parents on a Cruise Newport RI, to then find that I was entitled, by my age, to go in my own right and not only be allowed to board by being listed as their “carer” on the passenger manifest.

 To those unfamiliar with Saga, it is a travel company specialising in trips for the more mature traveller.
 As well as standard holidays, it also operates a number of cruise ships.
 These are not the Poseidon sized behemoth, that patrol the sea lanes like floating cities.
 They are smaller, more relaxed affairs and are definitely, most definitely, not for families with young children.
 The have a minimum age.
 My father loves Saga cruises.

 My parents have been on Saga cruises for a number of years.
 Everything except their hand luggage is collected on the doorstep of their home and next appears in their cabin.
 This means, they only need to carry what they need for the journey to the ship.
 My parents do not have the same views on what constitutes hand luggage.
 On one occasion, when boarding the ship, my father passed his bag to my mother which nearly caused her to vanish from the gangway into the waters below as the weight of it tipped her sideways.
 On reaching the cabin, she explored the contents of a bag only needed for a two-hour car journey.